Salgira

-The film marked the presence of Asif Ali Zardari as an actor, the eleventh President of Pakistan.
+The film marked the presence of Asif Ali Zardari, the eleventh and fourteenth President of Pakistan, as an actor.
 He appeared in the film in his childhood as the younger version of Murad's character.

 Plot

 Salma splits accidentally from her parents in her childhood during a train journey.
 Jalal, a ruffian takes him and hand over her to Rasheeda, a woman who is a singer and raises her.
 She names her Shabana, teaches her singing and after years Shabana becomes the famous singer of the country who uses to sing on radio and public loves to listen him.

 Anwar also loves to listen Shabana and in this passion, he reaches to radio station a day to see her.
 After that, he usually meets her including a meeting in a poetry competition.
 They spend time together and fall in love with each other.
 One day after seeing her childhood doll in his house, Shabana realises that Anwar is the same child who takes her to his house when her parents had left her.
 There, he tells her that they will search for her parents together.

 One day Ashar, Judge of the court where Anwar is a lawyer requests to bring Shabana in his house at the occasion of his daughter's birthday who had lost years ago.
 Shabana goes there and, she attaches so much with them in first meeting as they have lost their children, and she has lost her parents.

 Jalal, the man who has abducted the Shabana returns to the country, and now wants to get money from her and for this purpose he sells her.
 He sends him cunningly to the house of Manzoor, who intends to buy her.
 On reaching there she learns about the whole situation, she fights there with him and succeeds in escaping, meanwhile he gets killed by a knife accidentally in the fight.
 Manzoor's daughter reaches there and witnesses that Shabana was running from her house when his father was murdered.

 Anwar tries to save her but couldn't succeed as all the evidences are turned against her.
 Judge Ashar first orders to hang her, but later he discovers that she is her long-lost daughter, thus decides to save her.
 He gets retirement from his judgeship and helps Anwar in the case when the case is challenged in High court.
 They win the case and Shabana gets save from the punishment.